snijderlab/stitch/articles/BatchFiles.md

 ##### Folder (m)

 Open a specified folder and open all reads and fasta files in it.
-Files with `.txt` as extension will be reads as Reads.
-Files with `.fasta` as extension will de reads as Fasta.
+Files with `.txt` as extension will be read as Reads.
+Files with `.fasta` as extension will be read as Fasta.
+Files with `.csv` as extension will be read as Peaks.
 It is possible to provide a filter for the files in the form of a constant text the files have to start with.

-So in the example below all `.txt` and `.fasta` files in the dictionary starting with the text `reads-IgG` will be opened.
+So in the example below (example 01) all `.txt`, `.fasta` and `.csv` files in the dictionary starting with the text `reads-IgG` will be opened.

+For Peaks files extra parameters can be attached.
+All properties used in a peaks definition can also be used in a folder definition, with the caveat that here they should be prefixed with `Peaks`.
+As can be seen in example 02.

 ```
+- Example 01
 Folder ->
     Path: ../systematictest/reads
     StartsWith: reads-IgG
+<-

+- Example 02
+Folder ->
+    Path: ../systematictest/reads
+    PeaksFormat: Old
+    StartsWith: Herceptin
 <-
 ```